mvadari/xrpl-docs/Atomic.md

 * Have higher fees for atomic transactions
 * Submit the atomic transactions at the end of the ledger

-### A.5: What error is returned if all the transactions fail in an `OR`/`BATCH` transaction?
+### A.5: What error is returned if all the transactions fail in an `ONLYONE`/`UNTILFAILURE` transaction?

-A general error, `temBATCH_FAILED`/`tecBATCH_FAILED`, will be returned.
+A general error, `temATOMIC_FAILED`/`tecATOMIC_FAILED`, will be returned.
 A list of all the return codes encountered for the transactions that were processed will be included in the metadata, for easier debugging.

 ### A.6: Can another account sign/pay for the outer transaction if they don't have any of the inner transactions?

 If there are multiple parties in the inner transactions, yes.
-Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by `AtomicSigners`.
+Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by the normal transaction signing fields (`SigningPubKey` and `TxnSignature`).

-### A.7: How is the `BATCH` atomicity type any different than existing behavior with sequence numbers?
+### A.7: How is the `UNTILFAILURE` atomicity type any different than existing behavior with sequence numbers?

 Right now, if you submit a series of transactions with consecutive sequence numbers without the use of tickets or `Atomic`, then if one fails in the middle, all subsequent transactions will also fail due to incorrect sequence numbers (since the one that failed would have the next sequence numbers).

-The difference between the `BATCH` atomicity type and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
+The difference between the `UNTILFAILURE` atomicity type and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
 If the failed transaction receives an error code starting with `tec`, then a fee is claimed and a sequence number is consumed, and the subsequent transactions will still be processed as usual.

 ### A.8: Is it possible for inner transactions to end up in a different ledger than the outer transaction?

 No, because the inner transactions skip the transaction queue.
 They are already effectively processed by the queue via the outer transaction.
+Inner transactions will also be excluded from consensus for the same reason.

 ### A.9: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
 If I give a signer list powers over the `Atomic` transaction, can it effectively run all transaction types?